syncfusion-content/xamarin-docs/Xamarin/SfChart/axis.md

 ### Label and tick positioning

-Axis labels and ticks can be positioned inside or outside the chart area by using [`LabelStyle.LabelsPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelStyle~LabelsPositionProperty.html) and [`TickPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~TickPosition.html) properties of ChartAxis.
-By default labels and ticks will be positioned outside the chart area.
+Axis labels and ticks can be positioned inside or outside the chart area by using the [`LabelStyle.LabelsPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxisLabelStyle~LabelsPositionProperty.html) and [`TickPosition`](http://help.syncfusion.com/cr/cref_files/xamarin/sfchart/Syncfusion.SfChart.XForms~Syncfusion.SfChart.XForms.ChartAxis~TickPosition.html) properties of `ChartAxis`.
+By default, labels and ticks can be positioned outside the chart area.

 {% tabs %}